nettybun/styletakeout/readme.md

   - Use in `css` and `injectGlobal` blocks

-I wanted the ability to export a decl to a string to be used in JS code, but the same issues of `unique-paths` branch (see appendix' section on class names) came up where it's not possible to use Babel to modify already written JS files.
+I wanted the ability to export a decl to a string to be used in JS code, but the same issues of `unique-paths` branch (see appendix' section on classnames) came up where it's not possible to use Babel to modify already written JS files.
 Since decl is global, another file can change a variable value already in use and I'd need to update all the areas that use it. _It's not possible to update